About Us

 She’s passionate about using research to inform policy and has experience in both qualitative and quantitative methods.

 She has many years’ experience in education, professional community development, advocacy, and program and product management in both for profit and not for profit sectors.
-She is currently working on developing and supporting capacity building programs and a range of partnerships for ARACY.
+She is currently working on developing programs and partnerships across the ARACY enterprise.

 Annmarie is passionate about wellbeing and advocacy for young people.
 She feels strongly about injustices and systemic failures that discriminate against those who are not privileged.
 With a background in education and disability, Annmarie has had the opportunity to work closely with professionals from various sectors.